*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 IX.
 Reference Material

-This chapter was edited by Nathaniel C. Green, with content contributions by Justin Clark, Adam Costanzo, Stephanie Gamble, Dale Kretz, Bryan Rindfleisch, Angela Riotto, James Risk, Cara Rogers, Jonathan Wilfred Wilson, and Charlton Yingling.
+This chapter was edited by Nathaniel C. Green, with content contributions by Justin Clark, Adam Costanzo, Stephanie Gamble, Dale Kretz, Julie Richter, Bryan Rindfleisch, Angela Riotto, James Risk, Cara Rogers, Jonathan Wilfred Wilson, and Charlton Yingling.

 - Bailey, Jeremy D. Thomas Jefferson and Executive Power.
 Cambridge, UK: Cambridge University Press, 2010.

 - Blackhawk, Ned.
-Violence Over the Land: Indians and Empires in the Early American West.
+Violence over the Land: Indians and Empires in the Early American West.
 Cambridge, MA: Harvard University Press, 2008.

 - Bradburn, Douglas.
-The Citizenship Revolution: Politics and the Creation of the American Union, 1774-1804.
-Charlottesville: The University of Virginia Press, 2009.
+The Citizenship Revolution: Politics and the Creation of the American Union, 1774–1804.
+Charlottesville: University of Virginia Press, 2009.

 - Cleves, Rachel Hope.
 The Reign of Terror in America: Visions of Violence from Anti-Jacobinism to Antislavery.
 New York: Cambridge University Press, 2009.